How to know if a recipe is healthy

 When googling or scrolling on our feeds, we can often be inspired to try new recipes served up to us.
 Many of these recipes claim to be healthy, but how can we know for sure if the recipe genuinely lives up to its health claims?

 Whether it’s online or on social, it’s always a good idea to check the source and who posted the recipe.
 Celebrity chefs, social influencers and bloggers are not always trained to give nutrition advice, or some may be promoting a product, ingredient, or diet.
 Ideally the recipe should come from registered dietitians or nutritionists but that’s always not the case.
-So, we’ve got 6 tips to help make your recipe is healthy.
+So, we’ve got 6 tips to make a recipe that little bit healthier.

 1. Does the recipe contain a source of fruit, salad, or vegetables?